 Warts usually clear up without treatment.
-However, it can sometimes take up to two years for the HPV virus to leave your system and for warts to disappear.
+However, it can take up to two years for the virus to leave your system and the warts to disappear.

 The length of time it takes for a wart to disappear will vary from person to person.
 They tend to last longer in older children and adults.

 In adults and people with a weakened immune system, warts are less likely to clear up on their own or respond well to treatment.

 Leaving the wart to go away by itself is one option.
 However, you may want to consider treatment if your wart is painful, in an awkward position, or is causing you distress or embarrassment.

 Your GP should always refer you to a specialist if you need treatment for a wart on your face.

 There are a number of treatments available for warts.
 However, no single treatment is 100% effective, and the wart may return.